 The Osprey or Western Meadowlark for State Bird?
 You Decide.

-/In early April, a bill to replace the western meadowlark with the osprey as the state bird of Oregon flew (soared?) through the Oregon Senate.
-The House will take up the bill in May, so time’s running out for you to have your say on whether the change should be made.
+/In early April, a bill to replace the Western Meadowlark with the Osprey as state bird of Oregon flew (soared?) through the Oregon Senate.
+The House will take up the bill in May, so time’s running out for you to have your say on whether the change should be made.*

-Now, I know that people’s first response to a symbolic action like this one is often: Don’t our elected leaders have anything better to do?
+Now, I know people’s first response to a symbolic action like this is often some version of: Don’t our elected leaders have anything better to do?

 Yes, of course they do.
 Yes, yes, yes.

-And yet, it cannot be denied that symbols sometimes matter and can lead to positive change.
-Note, for instance, that decades ago conservationists and the wider public rose up in a magnificent movement to save the bald eagle—our national bird and national animal.
-Surely that crusade, and the funding it received, was aided by the bird’s symbolic status.
+And yet, they can do multiple things at once, and it cannot be denied that symbols sometimes matter and can lead to positive change.
+Note, for instance, that decades ago conservationists and the wider public rose up in a magnificent movement to save the Bald Eagle, our national bird and national animal.
+Surely that crusade, and the funding it received, was fueled in part by the bird’s symbolic status.

 (By the way, Franklin was likely joking about wanting the wild turkey to be our national symbol.
 He suggested that in an oft-quoted letter to his daughter, where he may have been after a laugh.
 The animal he proposed in a more serious letter to the Pennsylvania Journal was the rattlesnake.)

-Here are some comparisons between the osprey and the western meadowlark that might (or might not) help you decide.
+Here are some comparisons between the Osprey and the Western Meadowlark that might (or might not) help you decide which species gets your vote.

 Which Bird Spends More Time in Oregon?